JOSÉ TORRES-TAMA & ARTEFUTURO PRODUCTIONS

 Informed by a docu-theater process of filmed interviews the artist conducted over a ten-year period in the cities of Houston, Minneapolis, New Orleans, Tulsa, and Washington DC, Torres-Tama "documents" the lives of the "undocumented" in an effort to humanize a people dehumanized for political gains in a system that readily exploits their labor.

-ALIENS sold-out a two hundred seat theater at the RUTAS 2022 International Performance Festival in Toronto, Canada in September, and BROWN University
+ALIENS sold-out a two hundred seat theater at the RUTAS 2022 International

-Art in the Age of Incarceration" Fall 2022 Events.
+"MARKING TIME: Art in the Age of Incarceration" Fall 2022 Events.

 In a visually stunning one-man performance using ritual as art, José Torres-Tama takes you on a painful journey from the sacred to the profane as he embodies the dozen most dramatic of the 100 stories he personally video recorded over a ten-year period as his magnus opus effort to “document the undocumented.”